-(e) If an agency issues a declaratory order, the order must contain the names of all parties to the proceeding, the particular facts on which it is based, and the reasons for the agency's conclusion.
-A declaratory order has the same status and binding effect as an order issued in an adjudication.
-Declaratory orders are subject to judicial review under Section 501.
+(e) If an agency issues a declaratory order, the order must contain the names of all parties to the proceeding, the facts on which it is based, and the reasons for the agency's conclusion.
+When needed to protect confidentiality, an agency may redact confidential information in the declaratory order.
+A declaratory order has the same status and binding effect as an order issued in an adjudication, and is subject to judicial review under Section 501.